vscode-reborn-ai/vscode-reborn-ai/README.md

 # ChatGPT Reborn

-ChatGPT Reborn is a Visual Studio Code extension that allows you to use GPT-3/4 to refactor and improve your code.
+ChatGPT Reborn is a Visual Studio Code extension that allows you to use the ChatGPT API to write, refactor, and improve your code.

 ## Get for VSCode